FACING ISSUE WITH YOUR PRINTER ?

 Router Problem: Sometimes it may be your WiFi router rather than the printer.

-Incorrect Printers Settings : Your printer may not become active in the wifi if the settings of the printers are not correctly configured
+Incorrect Printers Settings: Your printer may not become active in the wifi if the settings of the printers are not correctly configured

 Steps to Troubleshoot WiFi Printer Not Working

-1. Check Printers WiFi status:
+1. Check Printer WiFi Status:

 Before starting the troubleshooting, just make sure that the printer is indeed connected to the WiFi or not.
 In most cases, most of the printers also display that the printer is on WiFi itself on the display panel of the printer.
 If it does not connect to WiFi, then reconnect the printer along with your WiFi.
 Here is how:

-HP Printer: First open the control panel and then the wireless or network setup option and progress by clicking on the Wireless Setup Wizard, followed by more clicking on the WiFi Setup Wizard, then changing the password by picking the name of your wifi.
+HP Printer: First open the control panel and then the wireless or network setup option and progress by clicking on the Wireless Setup Wizard, followed by clicking on the WiFi Setup Wizard, changing the password by picking the name of your wifi.

 For Canon Printers: Proceed, then set up as WLAN setup and then display as WLAN from the option by pressing, then choose WiFi.

-For Epson Printers: On your printer home screen, go to Wi-Fi Setup wizard, and it will reconnect the printer to the WiFi network.
+For Epson Printers: On your printer home screen, go to the Wi-Fi Setup wizard, and it will reconnect the printer to the WiFi network.

 2. Restart Your Printer and Router